diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 the code because parts of it are missing, usually due to some dependencies not being installed.
-These are both strong indicators that the taint does not flow directly from the source to the sink, as in, the return value of `getattr` is modified before reaching `setattr`, which is a requirement to achieve class pollution, as outlined in @bg:lit-review.
+These are both strong indicators that the taint does not flow directly from the source to the sink
-Hence, these issues are automatically discarded in this phase.
+(i.e., the return value of `getattr` is modified before reaching `setattr`), which is a requirement to achieve class pollution, as outlined in @bg:lit-review.

-Furthermore, the tool also supports filtering out issues based on the presence of the `via:customgetattr` feature, as defined in the taint models shown in @code:pysa-taint-models.
+Furthermore, the tool also supports filtering out issues based on the absence of the `via:customgetattr` feature, as defined in the taint models shown in @code:pysa-taint-models.
 When this feature is present, it means there are at least two `getattr` calls chained together, which is a requirement for class pollution, in accordance with @bg:lit-review.
-Therefore, the lack of this feature tag is a strong indicator that the issue is a false positive, so the issue can be automatically discarded.
+This means that the lack of this feature tag is a strong indicator that the issue is a false positive, so the issue can be automatically discarded.

-Finally, the #TheTool finishes the automated pipeline by writing a JSON report for each project, which includes some information from the dataset, such as name, source, and popularity, but also the results from the analysis, namely the issues found, errors if any, the duration of the analysis, raw issue count from Pysa before filtering, and list of installed dependencies if any.
+Finally, the #TheTool finishes the automated pipeline by writing a JSON report for each project, which includes some information from the dataset, such as name, source, and popularity, coupled with the respective analysis results, namely the issues found, errors if any, the duration of the analysis, raw issue count from Pysa before filtering, and a list of installed dependencies (if any).

 ==== Manual Labeling